varunbpatil/varunbpatil.github.io/_posts/2013-11-18-linux-tricks-3.md

     $ sudo apt-get install feh
     $ feh --bg-fill <path to image>

 Can be used with startup scripts or login scripts.
-Especially useful in tiling window managers like [DWM](http://varunbpatil.github.io/2013/09/28/dwm) and [Xmonad](http://varunbpatil.github.io/2013/09/20/xmonad).
+Especially useful in tiling window managers like [DWM]({% post_url 2013-09-28-dwm %}).

 #### Faster sshfs